amm042/pyMonty/README.md

 *DONE*
 This message terminates your session with the game server.
 You must send this message to receive your points.
-The response is GOODBYE.
-Once you receive the GOODBYE you may close your socket.
+The response is *GOODBYE*.
+Once you receive the *GOODBYE* you may close your socket.

 # Notes
 If the server doesn't understand your message, you will get the response *WTF?*.